Women as theological figures: Jainism

-The status of women in Jainism differs between the two main sects, Digambara and Svetambara.
-Jainism prohibits women from appearing naked; because of this, Digambaras, who consider renunciation of clothes essential to moksha, say that they cannot attain enlightenment in the same life.
-Svetambaras, who allow sadhus to wear clothes, believe that women can attain moksha.
-There are more Svetambara sadhvis than sadhus and women have always been influential in the Jain religion.
+The status of women in Jainism differs between the two main sects, Digambara and Śvetāmbara.
+Jainism prohibits women from appearing naked; because of this, Digambaras, who consider renunciation of clothes essential to moksha, say that they cannot attain enlightenment in the same life. Śvetāmbara, who allow sadhus to wear clothes, believe that women can attain moksha.
+There are more Śvetāmbara sadhvis than sadhus and women have always been influential in the Jain religion.